abhi7745/reusable_django_app-with_custom_authentication/readme.md

 ## This Django app is build for Custom Authentication, build by [Abhijith KR](https://github.com/abhi7745).

 ### Authentication Views
-It provides several views that you can handle ( index, signup, login, logout )
+It provides several views that you can handle ( index, signup, login, logout ) and all are written using function-based views.

 ### Contents :-